test-cyr/infra-portfolio/aws-basic/ec2/README.md

 - Terminating an EC2 instance

 ## Files in this folder
-ec2-setup.md : Step by step EC2 practice
+ec2-setup.md : Step by step EC2 practice log